rossant/website/content/2015-compiler-data-visualization.md

 There are several components:

-* A Python API for creating interactive visualizations
-* An engine that compiles visualizations to platform-independent files
+* A **compiler API** to specify interactive visualizations programmatically and compile them to platform-independent files
-* A runtime that executes visualizations specified via the Python API or via compiled files
+* A **Vulkan runtime** that executes visualizations on the GPU
+* Optionally, a **CPU runtime** that executes visualizations on the CPU, as a fallback if a GPU is not available

+The API will have to be designed at the most appropriate level of abstraction: higher than Vulkan, but low enough to support a wide variety of use cases.
+This would be the Vulkan equivalent of VisPy's *gloo* API, built on top of OpenGL.
+It would not have the limitations inherent to OpenGL.

+The API would cover memory management with data arrays on the GPU, compilation of shaders and kernels, and the rendering workflow.

 ### Language

-In what cross-platform language could we implement these components?
-Python is not really an option because it cannot run on the browser or mobile devices.
+In what cross-platform languages could we implement these components?
+At least for the runtime, Python is not really an option because it cannot run on the browser or mobile devices.

-I believe that a sensible option would be **modern C++** (typically C++ 11).
+I believe that a sensible option (notably for the runtime) would be **modern C++** (typically C++ 11).

 I used to dislike old-style C++, however I discovered in C++ 11 a really different language.
-It is modern, safe, mature, it has a wide community and solid documentation.
+It is modern, safe, mature, with a wide community and solid documentation.
 The standard library looks reasonably powerful and well-designed.

 C++ 11 can be compiled on many architectures, including JavaScript through the LLVM-based emscripten project.
 It seems to be well-supported on mobile devices as well.
 It is worth noting that the LLVM API itself is implemented in C++.

-Of course, there may be other choices.

 Obviously, choosing a relatively low-level language like C++ doesn't mean that end-users will have to write a single line of C++.
 There could be a Python (3-only, while we're at it!) library wrapping the C++ engine via ctypes, cffi, Cython, or something else.
-This is not really different from wrapping OpenGL via ctypes.
+This is not really different from wrapping OpenGL via ctypes like we do in VisPy.
 Instead of leveraging a graphics driver that we cannot control at all, we use a C++ library on which we have full control.

+While the runtime would likely be implemented in C++, the compiler could be written either in Python or in C++.
+If it is written in Python, other languages like R or Julia would need to implement it as well.
+But a Python implementation of the compiler might be an interesting first step.

-I imagine that both the compiler and the runtime could be implemented in C++, and ported to the browser and mobile platforms via the LLVM toolchain.
+The C++ Vulkan and CPU runtimes could be ported to the browser and mobile platforms via the LLVM toolchain.

 ### Library of functions

 The compiler and runtime are just the core components.
 Then, to make the users' lives easier, we'd have to implement a rich library of functions, visuals, interactivity routines, and high-level APIs.
 Having a highly modular architecture is critical here.

-There could be a rich user-contributed library of reusable pure functions:
+There could be a rich user-contributed library of reusable pure functions, for example:

 * geometric transformations: linear, polar, logarithmic, various Earth projections, etc.
 * color space transformations and colormaps